drewhutcheon/USMC-Coders.github.io/README.md

-# This is Airmen Coders website repo
+# This is Marine Coders website repo

 We are a group of U.S. Marines who use code to improve the lives of our fellow Marines.